Beneficiaries of the 2018 Fair

-In 2017 the Committee of the Sherborne Castle Country Fair are very pleased to help the following charities and organisations:
+In 2018 the Committee of the Sherborne Castle Country Fair are very pleased to be helping the following charities and organisations:

 A support group based in Weymouth working with families all of whom have a child or children affected by an Autistic Spectrum Disorder.
 They currently work with 60 families who come from a wide area including Weymouth, Portland, Dorchester, Blandford, Bere Regis, Wool and Sherborne.